Gosaikunda Trek 5 Days

 • Gosaikunda Lake is an alpine freshwater lake.

-• Gosaikunda Lake remains frozen for almost 6 months of the year (October-June).
+• Gosaikunda Lake remains frozen for almost 6 months of the year (October to June).
+See our Gosaikunda weather guide for seasonal details.

-• It melts and sips down to form Trishuli river.
-Trishuli river is one of the biggest rivers in Nepal.
+• It melts and seeps down to form the Trishuli River.
+The Trishuli River is one of the biggest rivers in Nepal.

 • According to Hindu mythology, the Gosaikunda lake and its surrounding area is the home of Lord Shiva and Lady Gauri.